Site icon TPG Online Daily

 “This award demonstrates our dedication to ensuring heart failure patients receive care based on internationally-respected clinical guidelines developed using the latest scientific research,” said Dominican Hospital President Nanette Mickiewicz, MD.
 “Our adherence to the AHA/American College of Cardiology Foundation’s guidelines is just one of the measures we take to continually maintain the hospital’s high standards for cardiac care.”

 Dominican Hospital earned the award by meeting specific quality achievement measures for the diagnosis and treatment of heart failure patients.
 These measures include evaluation of the patient, proper use of medications and aggressive risk-reduction therapies, such as ACE inhibitors/ARBs, beta-blockers, diuretics, anticoagulants, and other appropriate therapies.
-Before patients are discharged, they also receive education on managing theiimage003r heart failure and overall health, get a follow-up visit scheduled, as well as other care transition interventions.
+Before patients are discharged, they also receive education on managing their heart failure and overall health, get a follow-up visit scheduled, as well as other care transition interventions.

 The Dominican Hospital heart and vascular program has received several accolades this year, including recognition from Healthgrades as one of American’s 100 best hospitals for coronary intervention and among the top 10 percent of hospitals nationwide for cardiac surgery, and designation as a Blue Shield Blue Distinction Specialty Care Center for Quality in Cardiac Care.